aimer63/fire/README.md

   - Manages portfolio rebalances
   - Applies fees on funds
   - Applies market shocks if configured
-  - Optionally simulates a house purchase at a specified time
   - Tracks assets allocation

   Savings: the simulation invest all fund in bank account exceeding the `bank_upper_bound`